shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/01-intro/index.md

 ### **[Interact with CIRRUS Team](../02-interact-with-cirrus-team/)**
 Learn how to work with the CIRRUS team and get support.

-- **[Agile Methodology](../02-interact-with-cirrus-team/agile.md)** - How the team works and manages requests.
+- **[agile methodology](../02-interact-with-cirrus-team/agile.md)** - How the team works and manages requests.
 Use this to understand our development process.
-- **[Create Tickets](../02-interact-with-cirrus-team/create-tickets.md)** - How to submit requests and report issues.
+- **[create tickets](../02-interact-with-cirrus-team/create-tickets.md)** - How to submit requests and report issues.
 Use when you need help or want to request services.

 ### **[Deploying Applications](../03-deploying-applications/)**
 Everything you need to containerize and deploy applications on CIRRUS.

-- **[Creating Containers](../03-deploying-applications/containerize.md)** - Step-by-step containerization guide.
+- **[create containers](../03-deploying-applications/containerize.md)** - Step-by-step containerization guide.
 Perfect if you're new to containers or Docker.
-- **[Adding Applications](../03-deploying-applications/additions.md)** - GitOps deployment with Helm charts.
+- **[adding applications](../03-deploying-applications/additions.md)** - GitOps deployment with Helm charts.
 Use when you're ready to deploy your application.

 ### **[Container Registry](../04-container-registry/)**
 Store, manage, and secure your container images with Harbor.

-- **[Harbor Overview](../04-container-registry/index.md)** - Container registry introduction.
+- **[harbor overview](../04-container-registry/index.md)** - Container registry introduction.
 Use to understand how to store and manage container images.
-- **[Image Management](../04-container-registry/image-mgmt.md)** - Push/pull images, CLI usage.
+- **[image management](../04-container-registry/image-mgmt.md)** - Push/pull images, CLI usage.
 Use when you need to work with container images.
-- **[Vulnerability Scanner](../04-container-registry/vulnerability-scan.md)** - Security scanning for images.
+- **[vulnerability scanner](../04-container-registry/vulnerability-scan.md)** - Security scanning for images.
 Use to ensure image security.

 ### **[GitHub Actions](../05-github-actions/)**
 Automate your CI/CD workflows with GitHub Actions on CIRRUS.

-- **[Runner Scale Sets](../05-github-actions/scale-sets.md)** - Automated CI/CD setup.
+- **[runner scale sets](../05-github-actions/scale-sets.md)** - Automated CI/CD setup.
 Use to automate builds and deployments.
-- **[Best Practices](../05-github-actions/best-practices.md)** - Security and operational guidelines.
+- **[best practices](../05-github-actions/best-practices.md)** - Security and operational guidelines.
 Use to secure your CI/CD pipelines.

 ### **[Jupyter on CIRRUS](../06-jupyter-on-cirrus/)**
 Interactive computing, data analysis, and research environments.

-- **[JupyterHub](../06-jupyter-on-cirrus/jupyterhub.md)** - Interactive computing environment.
+- **[jupyterhub](../06-jupyter-on-cirrus/jupyterhub.md)** - Interactive computing environment.
 Use for data analysis and research.
-- **[Conda Environments](../06-jupyter-on-cirrus/conda-envs.md)** - Custom Python environments.
+- **[conda environments](../06-jupyter-on-cirrus/conda-envs.md)** - Custom Python environments.
 Use to manage dependencies.
-- **[GPU Usage](../06-jupyter-on-cirrus/jhub-gpu.md)** - GPU computing with PyTorch/TensorFlow.
+- **[gpu usage](../06-jupyter-on-cirrus/jhub-gpu.md)** - GPU computing with PyTorch/TensorFlow.
 Use for machine learning and AI workloads.
-- **[Dask Integration](../06-jupyter-on-cirrus/jhub-dask.md)** - Distributed computing.
+- **[dask integration](../06-jupyter-on-cirrus/jhub-dask.md)** - Distributed computing.
 Use to scale computations across nodes.
-- **[Binder](../06-jupyter-on-cirrus/binderhub.md)** - Reproducible research environments.
+- **[binder](../06-jupyter-on-cirrus/binderhub.md)** - Reproducible research environments.
 Use to share interactive notebooks.

 ### **[Secret Manager](../07-secret-manager/)**
 Securely store and manage sensitive data like API keys and credentials.

-- **[OpenBao](../07-secret-manager/openbao.md)** - Secure credential storage.
+- **[openbao](../07-secret-manager/openbao.md)** - Secure credential storage.
 Use to manage API keys and secrets.

 ### **[Service Level Agreements](../08-service-level-agreements/)**
 Understand our service commitments and support levels.

-- **[SLAs](../08-service-level-agreements/slas.md)** - Support levels and response times.
+- **[slas](../08-service-level-agreements/slas.md)** - Support levels and response times.
 Use to understand service commitments.

 ---